opensimgear/opensimgear.github.io/src/content/docs/docs/sim-racing.md

 Bass shakers help in creating a more engaging and realistic racing experience by simulating physical effects that would be felt in a real vehicle.

-#### Wind simulation
+### Wind simulation

+Wind simulation systems in sim racing are used to replicate the effect of air moving past the car at high speeds.

 ![DIY Wind Sim](~/assets/docs/wind-sim.webp)

-systems in sim racing are used to replicate the effect of air moving past the car at high speeds.
 These systems typically involve fans or air blowers that are controlled by the speed of the car in the simulation; the faster the car goes, the stronger the wind blows.
 The aim is to provide a physical cue that enhances the perception of speed and motion, contributing to a deeper level of immersion.
 Wind simulation not only adds to the realism by simulating the natural resistance felt when driving at high speeds but can also help in cooling the driver, making long sessions more comfortable.
 This feature is particularly effective in VR environments, where visual and auditory cues are already enhanced, and the addition of tactile wind effects can significantly heighten the overall sense of presence and realism.

-#### Motion Simulators
+### Motion Simulators

 For the ultimate in immersion, motion simulators move the entire cockpit to simulate g-forces and other physical sensations of driving.
 These systems can tilt, shake, and shift to mimic acceleration, braking, cornering, and even road texture.

-#### VR Headsets
+### VR Headsets

 Although not necessary, VR headsets can be included in advanced setups to replace traditional monitors, placing the racer directly inside the virtual cockpit for an unmatched level of immersion.